magnetikonline/sass-structure/README.md

 	}
 }
 ```

+.. and finally a new `module/pagefooter.scss` could then `@extend` those same placeholder classes.

 Key points:
 - Variables and placeholder selectors are named in a consistent format of `$cComponentName_variableName` / `%cComponentName_placeholderName`.